-Melissa enjoys seeing adolescents with nutritional concerns across a range of dietetic clinical interests in children and adolescents.
-This includes weight and growth concerns, eating disorders, obesity, vegetarian diets, fussy eating, and gastrointestinal concerns (for example low FODMAP, low lactose, constipation, coeliac disease).
+Melissa enjoys seeing adolescents with nutritional concerns across a range of clinical conditions.
+These include weight and growth concerns, eating disorders, weight management, vegetarian diets, fussy eating, and gastrointestinal concerns (for example low FODMAP, low lactose, constipation, coeliac disease).
 She also provides education and dietary analysis for adolescents when they have concerns about what they are eating.

 Melissa strives to provide the highest quality, evidence based practice for all her patients and their families.
 She promotes a positive relationship with food and body image.
 She encourages a healthy lifestyle with advice about physical activity, screen time and enjoyment of good nutritional choices.
-This is also relevant to those with restrictive diets in conditions such as coeliac disease.
-Melissa is passionate about providing sensible nutrition advice in a world of confusion regarding inappropriate information about nutrition and fads that are currently prevalent in the media.
+Melissa is passionate about providing sensible nutrition advice to adolescents in a world of confusion regarding inappropriate information about nutrition and fads that are currently so pervasive across the range of media.